Tanner's Plan. The Jade Snake Part 2 is underway!

 Tanner walked into the body of the craft.
 ‘Like we said, we entered a portal – a doorway that led us here.’

-Captain Tyler turned a set of brass-like knobs and the craft began to slowly rise.
+Captain Tyler turned a set of brass coloured metal knobs and the craft began to slowly rise.
 ‘Well, you have no choice but to come with me to my home world.
-You won’t like it there, but I’ve only just started the sizing up of Wetland.
-There ain't going to be any living here any time soon; it will take years to landform it.’
+You won’t like it there, but we’ve only just started the sizing up of Wetland.
+There won’t be any living here any time soon; it will take years to landform it.’

 Tamzine, now changed into dry clothing, joined Tanner and the captain.
 ‘We appreciate your help.
 And until we can find a way back home, we would be happy to visit your home world.
 You didn't say what it's called.’